ncguilbeault/machinelearning-examples/examples/LinearDynamicalSystems/README.md

 ```

 > [!TIP]
-> If you get an error that says something like `venv cannot be found`, you may need to install the python3 virtual environment package on your system.
+> If you get an error during this step, it may be because you need to install python virtual environment package on your system.
 You can do so using the following:

 ```cmd
 sudo apt install -y python3.10-venv